SWYLy/materials/README.md

 ## documentation

-This repository contains documentations and materials realted to SWYL's designing phase and SWYL's system architecture.
+This repository contains documentations and materials about to SWYL's designing phase and SWYL's system architecture.